 First, you will need to edit an existing WordPress post/page or add a new one.

-Once you’re in the WordPress content editor, go ahead and click the ‘+’ sign to add a widget block.
+Once you are in the WordPress content editor, go ahead and click the ‘Add Block’ (+) button to add a new widget.

-Next, scroll down to the widgets section and select the widget block that you want to add to the content.
+Next, scroll down to the Widgets section and drag and drop the widget block that you want to add into the content.

 Let’s say you want to show your latest WordPress blog posts within your content and increase engagement.

-You’ll see more settings in the panel on your right to edit and customize your widgets block.
+You’ll see more settings in the block panel on your right to edit and customize your widgets options.

 Using widget blocks, you can also add shortcodes and custom HTML to your content without writing code.
-This makes it super easy to add advanced customization and gives you more control over how your site looks.
+This makes it super easy to add advanced customization and gain more control over how your site looks.

-Similarly, you can also a widget block for any WordPress plugin you’re using on your website.
+Similarly, you can also use a widget block for any WordPress plugin you are using on your website.

-For instance, if you’re using WPForms, then you can use the WPForms block to add your form to the content.
+For instance, if you are using WPForms, then you can use the WPForms block to add your form to the content.

-When you add the WPForms block to your post and page content, simply select your form from the dropdown menu.
+When you add the WPForms block to your post and page content, simply select your form from the dropdown menu in the block itself.

-Once you’re done, go ahead and publish your blog post or page.
+Once you are done, go ahead and publish your blog post or page on your WordPress site.

-We hope this article helped you learn how to add WordPress widgets in post and page content.
-You may also want to see our guide on how to get a free SSL certificate or our expert pick of the best AI chatbots for small business.
+We hope this article helped you learn how to add WordPress widgets to posts and page content.
+You may also want to see our beginner’s guide on how to get a free SSL certificate or our expert picks for the best WordPress themes for SEO experts.